Table of Contents

 - One thermal energy meter at the water heater inlet to measure the energy required for hot water production

-Here is the diagram defining the location of the heating, hot water, and cold water meters in a standard residential building.
+Here is the diagram defining the location of heating, hot water, and cold water meters in a standard residential building.

-Complete thermal metering (recommended by DIFEE)
+Complete Thermal Metering (Recommended by DIFEE)

 - One main meter at the heat pump (HP) outlet